The Bankrate promise

 How much does a final expense policy cost?

 If you’re considering purchasing a final expense policy, you may be wondering how much your premiums will be.
-Generally, premiums for final expense policies are very affordable as the death benefit is often low.
+Generally, premiums for final expense policies are affordable as the death benefit is often low.
 Final expense premiums typically come in at under $100 a month.
 Of course, the premium you pay will depend on several personal factors, including:

 - Gender: Because women statistically live longer than men, their costs may be lower.